joshbruce/fourth-earth-raw/public/content.md

 Character A has no ranks and is attempting a difficulty 1 action.
 Player A (who’s playing character A) reduces the difficulty to 0.
 1 proficiency point is earned toward the first rank, which completes that rank for character A.

 Character A now has 1 rank and tries another difficulty 1 action.
-Player A would roll 2 dice and character A earns 0 proficiency points; the rank of the corresponding difficulty level is full.
+Player A would roll 2 dice and character A earns 0 proficiency points; the rank of the corresponding difficulty is full.

 Character A is attempting a difficulty 3 action.
 Character A has 1 rank, which means player A rolls 2 dice.
 1 proficiency point is earned toward the second, unfilled rank; not the third.